stac-utils/pystac-client/docs/usage.rst

 * Checking conformance to various specs
 * Querying a search endpoint (if the API conforms to the STAC API - Item Search spec)
+* Getting jsonschema of queryables from `/queryables` endpoint (if the API conforms to the STAC API - Filter spec)

 The preferred way to interact with any STAC Catalog or API is to create an :class:`pystac_client.Client` instance with the ``pystac_client.Client.open`` method on a root Catalog.
-This calls the :meth:`pystac.STACObject.from_file` except properly configures conformance and IO for reading from remote servers.
+This calls the :meth:`pystac.STACObject.from_file` except it properly configures conformance and IO for reading from remote servers.

 The following code creates an instance by making a call to the Microsoft Planetary